tsunami416604/azure-docs.hu-hu/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Migrálás Azure Media Encoderról Media Encoder Standardra | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: Ez a témakör azt ismerteti, hogyan lehet áttelepíteni a Azure Media Encoderról a Media Encoder Standard Media Processor szolgáltatásba.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako